 Until quite recently, good quality MPPT (maximum power point tracking) controllers were very expensive, but prices are coming down quite quickly.
 The Victron BlueSolar range, for example, starts at less than £100, so most solar systems are now using MPPT technology.
 There is a lot of hype about the performance of MPPT controllers, with some claiming to be 40-50% better than standard controllers.
-Whilst it is true that MPPT is better, they aren’t quite that much better in most situations.
-Where possible, we do tend to specify an MPPT controller, but in many cases, it is cheaper to simply increase the size of the solar panel by 10-20%.
+Whilst it is true that MPPT is better, they aren’t quite that much better in some situations.
+Where possible, we do tend to specify an MPPT controller.

 Unlike standard PWM (pulse width modulation) charge controllers, MPPT controllers work by separating the voltage of the batteries from the voltage of the solar panels.
 When a PWM controller has to reduce the solar panel voltage to that of the batteries, some power is lost in the process, due to Ohm’s Law.
 With MPPT controllers, this loss is overcome, as the controller is able to optimise the charging current, regardless of voltage.